evsasse/gerenciador-de-minicursos/README.md

         db.users.update({"_id": "SmdiDgeZpMKJJ93RX"},{$set:{"admin":true}});
 0. It should be working now, using the browser go localhost:3000 again.
 Login with your account again if necessary.
-0. As admin the form for creating courses should be showing up, create a course :)
-0. **Do not uncheck yourself of admin, otherwise you'll need to re-do the 'making you admin' step**